keboola/connection-docs/storage/tables/index.md

 **existing table**, the imported table must have all the columns of the old, existing table, even if the old table is empty.
 If some columns are missing, you will receive a message like this:

-    Some columns are missing in the csv file.
+    Some columns are missing in the CSV file.
 Missing columns: lat,long.
 Expected columns: lat,long.
-    Please check if the expected "," delimiter is used in the csv file.
+    Please check if the expected "," delimiter is used in the CSV file.

 Also note that the imported file **may** contain additional columns not present in the existing table.
 In that case, the columns from the imported table will be added to the existing table.